 - the name(s) of the current owner(s)

 - the design number(s) the assignment relates to

 - signatures confirming a change of ownership.
 Depending on the circumstances, signatures from both parties may be required.
 If there is more than one current owner, all owners must approve the change.

 Recording a mortgage or licence

-You may wish to also record the details of a mortgage or licence on a design on the Australian design search.
-To do this you have to tell us that you want to record a licence or mortgage and give us evidence which shows that a mortgage or licence exists.
+You can also record the details of a mortgage or licence on a design on the Australian Design Search.
+To do this you will need to give us evidence which shows that a mortgage or licence exists.
 This evidence might be a copy of a mortgage or licence agreement with relevant signatures.